Cloth diapering mama’s http://winixamerica.com/bitcoin/how-do-i-turn-bitcoins-into-cash.html AMMONIA got you down?

 Recently a mom on baby center’s cloth diaper board suggested this and many mama’s including myself have experimented with great success.
 It’s a little zany but it works!!!!
 Here is the first thread and a Second Thread for your browsing pleasure.

-hugh jackman height How to stretch the time between soaks:
+follow link How to stretch the time between soaks:

 I created a spray solution using a 31.5fl oz (931ML) old oxiclean spray bottle.
 I filled with water and added 30ML of ammonia remover.
 I spray on each pee diaper before putting into the pail.
 Using this method I’ve not seen ammonia for approximately 5-6 months after an ammonia remover soak for covers, and diapers with organic cotton and cotton velour and 3-4 months with organic bamboo and bamboo velour.
 Unfortunately I do not use Microfiber so I do not know the time span it takes between soaks using the spray method.